LEGISLATIVE POSITIONS

 Rights and Protections for All Students (HB 1999) - Would require public schools to implement policies to include disciplinary consequences for bullying against a student based on the student's actual or perceived sex, sexual orientation, gender identity or gender expression.
 Furthermore, public school entities would be required to establish publicly available guidelines for student and family support in the case of a transgender student’s gender transition.

 Nondiscrimination Awareness And Prevention Policy(HB 1997) - Would amend the Public School Code to require publicly-funded schools to develop a nondiscrimination awareness and prevention policy.
-The policy much include a statement affirming that students and school employes will not be discriminated against or harassed based on their actual or perceived race, color, sex, religion, national origin, gender identity or expression, sexual orientation or disability.
+The policy would include a statement affirming that students and school employees will not be discriminated against or harassed based on their actual or perceived race, color, sex, religion, national origin, gender identity or expression, sexual orientation, or disability.

 Supporting Gender Diverse Students In Public Schools (HB 2024) - Would protect the rights of students to access the restroom or locker room that aligns with their consistently asserted gender identity.
 The bill would also protect the right of students to play on school sports teams that align with their consistently asserted gender identity.